Ibrahimović scores to help Milan win 2-0 at Cagliari - WHIZ News

 Zlatan Ibrahimović is back.

-Ibrahimović scored in his first start back at AC Milan to end the Rossoneri’s goalless run and help them to a 2-0 win at Cagliari in Serie A on Saturday.
+Ibrahimović scored in his first start back at AC Milan to help them beat Cagliari 2-0 in Serie A on Saturday.

 The 38-year-old Ibrahimović netted Milan’s second goal in the 64th minute.
 Theo Hernández put in a cross from the left and Ibrahimović hit it first time into the bottom right corner.

+“I know that (manager Stefano) Pioli wants to be careful because he’s thinking about my age, but there’s no problem because the mind is always the same and the body has to follow.”

+It was Ibrahimović’s 57th goal in 87 appearances for Milan and his first since May 6, 2012 when he netted two against Inter.

-The Swede raised his arms above his head in celebration and then turned to the AC Milan fans, pumping his fist and encouraging their chants for him.
+The Swede raised his arms in celebration and turned to the AC Milan fans, pumping his fist and encouraging their chants for him.

+“Every goal I score, I celebrate like God, that way I feel alive,” Ibrahimović said.

 Ibrahimović, who helped Milan to its last Serie A title in 2011, has rejoined the Italian club until the end of the season with an option for another year.

-He made his first Serie A appearance in nearly eight years on Monday, coming off the bench in a 0-0 draw at home to Sampdoria.
+He made his first Serie A appearance in nearly eight years on Monday, coming off the bench in a 0-0 home draw with Sampdoria.

 Ibrahimović played the full 90 minutes in Sardinia and had the best chance of the first half as a header from a tight angle was kept out by a fine fingertip save from Cagliari goalkeeper — and Swedish compatriot — Robin Olsen.